Harsha-0320/Prodigy_WD_01_LandingPage/Readme.md

 This website serves as a platform to showcase my knowledge in Frontend Web Development.
 It is presented for automotive Lamborghini brand in its dark phase.

 ## Features
-Its consists of sticky navigation bar followed with the images of its dark phase anf the footer
+It consists of sticky navigation bar followed with the images of its dark phase anf the footer

 ## Technology
 - HTML5